Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Alena Ozerova, Shutterstock

-Cats crave your attention.
+Most cats crave your attention.
 It’s important to carve time out of your day to simply be with them, especially if you’ve just experienced a big life change, such as moving houses.
-Fun fact, science shows that petting your cat reduces your stress, too.
+Fun fact: Science shows that petting your cat reduces your stress too.
 A mere 10-minute petting session decreases cortisol, a hormone that’s responsible for expressing stress.
-Even if you have a busy day ahead, you can incorporate mini sessions with your cat, such as stroking them while the coffee’s brewing.
+Even if you have a busy day ahead, you can incorporate mini-sessions with your cat.
+Consider your pet’s preferences, of course, since some cats prefer not to be touched, but they may still appreciate playtime.
+Others greatly enjoy physical contact, and if that’s the case, petting them while your coffee’s brewing can go a long way toward bettering their mood and yours.

 +Sources